 4. Light a Candle

 It's hard to get comfortable in a place that still smells like the last people who slept there.
 Consider picking up a scented candle that reminds you of home to personalize your otherwise bland room.
-Just make sure to check with the front desk before lighting it, and be careful not to set off any smoke alarms when blowing it out!
+This pineapple-evergreen candle by Lulu Candles will make you feel like you are inside a waterfront suite on a private island :) Just make sure to check with the front desk before lighting it, and be careful not to set off any smoke alarms when blowing it out!

 Photo by Storiès on Splash